Codeer-Software/Selenium.StandardControls/README.md

 TextBox.Blur();
 ```

-About ElementInfo
+About Element & ElementInfo
 ---
-Each control is made is ElementInfo at the time of creation.
-This class is a typical element of GetAttribute and GetCssValue of IWebElement, it was to be able to get from the following properties.
+Each control has a IWebElement and ElementInfo.
+Please operate using the IWebElement directly depending on the situation.
+Also ElementInfo is useful to get the information of the attributes.

+ElementInfo Property
  - Id
  - InnerHtml
  - InnerText